UPDATE: HIV Prophylaxis Following Non-Occupational Exposure

 Clinicians should refer patients to mental health and/or substance use programs when indicated and should consider the need for intensive risk-reduction counseling services.
 (AII) See Appendix C for a contact list for AIDS Institute-funded HIV prevention programs that provide risk-reduction counseling.

 Persons who present with repeated high-risk behavior or for repeat courses of nPEP should be the focus of intensified education and prevention interventions and, after completion of the 28-day nPEP regimen, initiation of pre-exposure prophylaxis (PrEP) should be considered.
-(AII) See the CDC interim guidance documents for use of pre-exposure prophylaxis in men who have sex with men, heterosexually active adults, and injection drug users.
+(AII) See Guidance for the Use of Pre-Exposure Prophylaxis (PrEP) to Prevent HIV Transmission.

 Non-occupational PEP should not be routinely dismissed solely on the basis of repeated risk behavior or repeat presentation for nPEP.
 Rather, presentation of persons with repeated high-risk behavior or for repeat courses of nPEP should be viewed as an opportunity for intensification of education and prevention planning in a high-risk individual.
 Intent to change behavior should be assessed, and an individualized risk-reduction plan should be developed.
-After completion of the 28-day nPEP regimen, initiation of pre-exposure prophylaxis (PrEP) should be considered.35,36 See the CDC interim guidance documents for use of pre-exposure prophylaxis in men who have sex with men, heterosexually active adults, and injection drug users.
+After completion of the 28-day nPEP regimen, initiation of pre-exposure prophylaxis (PrEP) should be considered.35,36 See Guidance for the Use of Pre-Exposure Prophylaxis (PrEP) to Prevent HIV Transmission.

 IV.
 TIMING OF INITIATION OF PEP FOR ALL NON-OCCUPATIONAL EXPOSURES